Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 What grants may I apply for simultaneously from the Swedish Research Council?

-You may submit several applications under this call provided they relate to different previously awarded grants with different project ideas, and thus different Proof of Concept ideas.
+You may submit several applications under this call provided they relate to different previously awarded grants with different project ideas, and thus different PoC ideas.
+If several applications are successful, you must choose one of the grants (the sentence is added 5 May).

 What applies for applications to or grants from other funding bodies?